felixfomengia/Journal-App/README.md

 # Journal-App
 The Journal app is an android application that helps users to pen down your thoughts and feelings.
+App uses Sqlite database to save users thoughts and feelings into the app.

 # Getting Started
 To get a copy of the project, click Fork at the top right corner of this page then clone the Fork repository from your GitHub account.